Thai National Parks

 Sometimes solitary elephants stick around in the forests around Ban Krang Campsite and may walk through the camping ground.

 During the drier months of the year leopards are seen by someone almost weekly, but that doesn't mean they are common because the park has a significant number of visitors every day.
 The sightings happen often while driving along the main road, often near the ponds.
-Most of the sightings happen up to 3-6 kilometers east from Ban Krang, another hotspot is around km 22-23 on the way up to Phanoen Thung Campsite.
+Most of the sightings happen near Ban Krang Campsite or on the way to Phanoen Thung Campsite.

 Birds